BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
+- Add new setting to allow custom search icons on site list, or turn icons off
 - Examine performance analysis of code to find potential optimizations
 - Add setting to allow the search results screen to be persistent too
 - Incorporate some of the API for OpenAI ChatGPT into the extension